-The Japanese traditionally cook black soybeans in a sweet syrup to eat for the Japanese New Years’ feast and mix it into baked goods and bread.
+The Japanese traditionally cook black soybeans in sweet syrup to eat for the Japanese New Year’s feast and mix it into baked goods and bread.

 Black soybeans, kuromame (黒豆), or kuro daizu (黒大豆) are a variety of soybeans with jet-black skin and creamy white interior.

-It’s cooked in a sweet syrup called Kuromame (confusingly, the bean and dish name).
-It is eaten in Osechi Ryori, the traditional Japanese New Years’ meal.
-It’s also eaten in Wagashi, baked goods, bread, and western desserts.
+It’s most known for Kuromame (confusingly, the bean and dish name).
+It is eaten in Osechi Ryori, the traditional Japanese New Year’s meal.
+It’s also eaten in Wagashi, baked goods, bread, and Western desserts.

 Variety Of Black Soybeans

-The most famous beans are from Tamba (丹波) of Hyogo prefecture, which is known for its high-quality beans weighing 80-90g (compared to regular black beans, about 30g).
+The most famous beans are from Tamba (丹波) of Hyogo prefecture, known for its high-quality beans weighing 80-90g (compared to regular black beans, about 30g).
 It’s also very expensive.

 The more affordable beans are from Hokkaido.